 Of note, when performing total parotidectomy for chronic parotitis, Stenson's duct needs to be followed up to the oral mucosa to avoid retention of any stones within a distal stump, which might lead to subsequent infection.

 In the event of tumor spillage, when operating on a pleomorphic adenoma, the substance should be suctioned, and the site of capsule rupture closed.
 Some experts recommend against site irrigation since it might spread tumor cells all over the field.
-This spillage is believed to increase the risk of recurrence; however, there is no data to support this claim as of yet.
+This spillage is believed by some to increase the risk of recurrence; however, there is no data to support this claim.
 The role of adjuvant radiotherapy in this setting is not clear.

 In the recovery room, facial nerve function should be assessed as soon as possible.
 Some facial weakness is to be expected, particularly in total parotidectomy.
 This typically resolves with time so long as all branches were definitively identified and preserved, though full recovery can take many months.

 The drain is left in place until the output is less than 15 to 50 cc in 24 hours.
-Duration of compressive dressing is variable, and some experts remove it when drain can be removed; others insist on the importance of a compressive dressing, especially after drain removal.
+The duration of compressive dressing is variable, and some experts remove it when the drain can be removed; others insist on the importance of a compressive dressing, especially after drain removal.